joey3001/MachineLearningModel/README.md

     You can download Anaconda [here.](https://www.anaconda.com/products/individual) Anaconda is a Python package manager that comes preloaded with the various packages we will need to run the model.

+#### Intention of this project

+This project will take in a variety of loan data to predict if loans will be foreclosed on or not.

+To do this we take data about the loan and whether or not it was foreclosed on and formated it in a way that can be used to train a machine learning model.
+This includes the following steps:

+1. Applying headers to data tables for ease of reading and organization.

+2. Determining the data neccesary for your machine learning model to function.
+In our case, we don't need any performance data apart from whether or not the loan was forelosed on.
+As such, we will have to go into our performance data set and extract only this relevant piece.
+On the other hand, we want all of the acquisition data possible as to strengthen the accuracy of our model.

+3. converting all possible variable types to numbers, as machine learning models can only work with numerical data.

+4. It also includes splitting your data set into a "training" set and a "testing" set.
+   You use the training set to train the model, and you use the testing set to evalute the model's accuracy.
+   Without this step, your model will test well artificially, as it's not actually attempting to predict new values.

+5.

 #### To clone this project using git commands in the terminal :